abhinavmish96/SOFTWARE_DEVELOPMENT_COURSE/Pre_Course/Basics_of_Variables_and_Datatypes.md

 ## Hello World Program

-You can the [HelloWorld.java](https://code.visualstudio.com/docs/java/java-tutorial) file which can be run on [VS code](https://code.visualstudio.com/download) by installing [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)
+You can run the [HelloWorld.java](https://code.visualstudio.com/docs/java/java-tutorial) file which can be run on [VS code](https://code.visualstudio.com/download) by installing [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)

-**It is important to remember that the public class name should be same as file name to run.**
+**It is important to remember that the public class name should be same as file name to run.
+It is only required when there is a public class in the program**